periph/gohci/README.md

 So a configuration defining 7 tests would sum for `3 + 1 + (2 * (7+2))` = 22
 requests.
 5000/13 = *227 test runs/hour*.
 If you have 3 workers, this means an
 upper bound of *75 test runs/hour*.

-If this becomes a problem, the number of requests can be lowered up to:

-- 1 create status request for pending
-- 1 create status request at the start
-- 1 create status request at the end
-- 1 gists create request at the end

-at the cost of having no updates while the task is running.
-This would enable 1250 test runs/hour.
+In practice, `gohci` throttles its requests so the effective number of requests is lower.

 ### Can you add support for node.js, ruby, C++, etc?